anhtuan0806/Fibonacci-Hashing-/README.md

 and execution times (in microseconds) for both hashing strategies.
 Execution times are averaged over three runs to reduce variance.

-Additionally, the program writes these metrics to `results.csv` so they can be opened in spreadsheet software like Excel for further analysis.
+Additionally, the program writes these metrics to `results.csv` for each input size so they can be opened in spreadsheet software like Excel for further analysis.